asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-Transfer-Handling/index.md

 Transfer is a telephony feature.
 There are two types of transfer, attended and blind.
 These names may differ depending on the system you are looking on, or what background you have.

-The ARI transfer handling is supposed to be used in an ARI only environment to control a traditional channel or bridge wie ARI is not possible since it needs to be in a Stasis context.
+The ARI transfer handling is supposed to be used in an ARI only environment to control a traditional channel or bridge with ARI is not possible since it needs to be in a Stasis context.
 Please refer to "how to use ARI" for more information.
 For this scenario all channels and bridges need to be placed into an ARI context.

 ### Attended transfer
 Attended transfer happens, if a call on hold and an active call are connected on request of the user.
 The user can talk to both parties before connecting them.
 This is also called a consultative transfer.